Buy Your First Home

 Keep in mind that your mortgage costs will be based both on the price of the home and the CURRENT interest rates.
 A home's affordability can vary from one day to the next based on the current rates.

-Shopping Homes for Sale in Cary and the Surrounding Area
+Shopping Homes for Sale in The Triangle and the Surrounding Area

 Now it's time for the fun part!
 You get to start shopping!
 This is where you get to decide exactly what you want and need in a home, from the type of house or townhouse to the location of the neighborhood to all the exciting interior and exterior amenities you just have to have!
 Make sure you keep detailed records of the homes you visit, noting things you liked, didn't like, pros and cons, etc. Taking pictures can also help keep your memory fresh.